 For some of the elements of the meal, I followed the recipes included in the Proscenic T22's manual, while for others, I worked off my previous experience cooking meals with this appliance.

 I didn't extend my experiment to dessert, but from past experiences, heating up pies and the likes in the air fryer works a treat, so once your main and sides are done, you could give it a clean and pop your pastry of choice in to get warmed up.

-When I first got my air fryer, I was mostly envisaging cooking veg and side dishes in it, or reheating and defrosting meals.
+When I first got my air fryer, I mostly imagined cooking vegetables and side dishes or reheating and defrosting meals.
 I was highly skeptical that it could cook meat properly, but I gave it a go and was very impressed with the results.